-I don't believe for a moment that one gets a free ticket into the place of safety just because they fellowship with a certain group.
-That free ticket approach takes God's sovereignty, God's purposes in witnesses through whom He wills, and human choice, right out of the picture.
-I think it is very interesting to consider the examples given in God's word—-it tends to be the strongest who are martyred—-if not the strongest, at least the stronger ones.
+I do not believe for a moment that one gets a free ticket into the place of safety just because they fellowship with a certain group.
+That free ticket approach takes God's sovereignty, God's purposes in witnessing through whom He wills, and human choice, right out of the picture.
+I think it is very interesting to consider the examples given in God's Word—it tends to be the strongest who are martyred.
+If not the strongest, at least the stronger ones.

 Those things are just a prelude of things to come.
 We might say that Satan is working up a head of steam and there are going to be an awful lot of people, that you and I may not consider to be Christians, who are going to be martyred, right along with those who truly are Christians, simply because of their profession of faith, simply because they recognize what the Bible says and they are willing to go to their death for the One they consider to be their Savior.

 At least doctrinally, as we would consider it, we would not consider them to be Christian.
-I won't judge them.
-Paul says, don't judge anything before its time.
+I will not judge them.
+Paul says, do not judge anything before its time.
 We are too quick to judge.
-We'll just have to wait until God shows us.
+We will just have to wait until God shows us.
 But an awful lot of people are going to get caught in Satan's movements to create havoc on earth.
-We know very clearly, like John was saying in his sermonette yesterday, that the ultimate object of Satan's wrath is going to be God's church.
+We know very clearly that the ultimate object of Satan's wrath is going to be God's church.
 Everything else is going to be swept up within the chaos that he is creating in order to get to the church.

-Sometimes I feel that the statements I hear being made by church members regarding their particular group, that it virtually has a free ticket to the place of safety, is nothing but a misleading lure used for the advantage of a leader who attempts to get members.
+Sometimes I feel that the statements I hear being made by church members regarding their particular group—that it virtually has a free ticket to the place of safety—is nothing but a misleading lure used for the advantage of a leader who attempts to get members.
 Or, it is used to create fear within those who are already members with that group, to keep them from leaving the fellowship for elsewhere.
-Again, I make this judgment, but that's the way it appears to be, as a distinct possibility.
+Again, I make this judgment, but that is the way it appears to be, as a distinct possibility.

 News of the world's declining economy when combined with terrorism's most shocking and vivid displays of hatred and envy of the Israelitish people, I feel signal the beginning of ever increasing stress.
-Stress is a simple but true synonym for the Greek word 'thlipsis,' which is translated 'tribulation' in English Bibles.
-We're going to need things to buck us up, to strengthen us, to encourage us, to give hope, to remind us as we get deeper into the declining conditions.
+Stress is a simple but true synonym for the Greek word thlipsis, which is translated 'tribulation' in English Bibles.
+We are going to need things to buck us up, to strengthen us, to encourage us, to give hope, to remind us as we get deeper into the declining conditions.

-I'm going to be continuing the subject of God's faithfulness because it is so important in these regards.
+I am going to be continuing the subject of God's faithfulness because it is so important in these regards.
 It is so important to our continued sense of well-being.
-Ultimately, brethren, when push comes to shove, we are saved ONLY because God is faithful.
+Ultimately, brethren, when push comes to shove, we are saved only because God is faithful.
 I want you to mark that down.
-It is HIS FAITHFULNESS that saves us.
+It is His faithfulness that saves us.

 Brethren, we must live by faith.
 It is an absolutely unavoidable responsibility.
 It is faith from which qualities like love and the fear of God arise.
 But God's faithfulness is the foundation of our faith.
-It is not merely that God exist, but that God can be TRUSTED that ultimately drives us.
-What He says always comes to pass because we're dealing with His word.
+It is not merely that God exists, but that God can be trusted that ultimately drives us.
+What He says always comes to pass because we are dealing with His Word.
 Our God not only is.
 He is sovereign.
 When that is combined with His providence, there is an absolutely firm foundation for living life as it should be lived.

-I think we Americans know full well, as we get more and more understanding of what is going on in this world, that NO NATION HAS EVER BEEN BLESSED with liberties combined with prosperity and peace, as Americans have.
+I think we Americans know full well, as we get more and more understanding of what is going on in this world, that no nation has ever been blessed with liberties, combined with prosperity and peace, as Americans have.
 That is the envy of these people who are attacking us.
-In a way, I can't blame them for attacking us, because we have brought it on ourselves by our arrogance, by our pride that is at the root of all of our disobedience to God.
+In a way, I cannot blame them for attacking us, because we have brought it on ourselves by our arrogance, by our pride that is at the root of all of our disobedience to God.

-Our internal sins are coming against us and God is using those nations to bring us low and to bring us to humility so that we will be able to be worked with, to be converted, and to eventually be in His kingdom.
-When I say "we," I'm talking about the citizens of our countries.
+Our internal sins are coming against us and God is using those nations to bring us low and to bring us to humility so that we will be able to be worked with, to be converted, and to eventually be in His Kingdom.
+When I say "we," I am talking about the citizens of our countries.

 God cannot begin something without finishing it.
 He is that faithful.
 When He begins it, He follows His own command to work at it with all of His might, (which we are supposed to learn to do), and He finishes what He starts.
-He doesn't do things halfway.
-He doesn't grow frustrated.
-He doesn't get tired or bored and then quit as we are very likely to do.
+He does not do things halfway.
+He does not grow frustrated.
+He does not get tired or bored and then quit as we are very likely to do.

-Let's go back to Deuteronomy 7—-that scripture we began a couple of different messages from.
-Deuteronomy 7:9, where God is telling those people, and of course the principle applies to you and me, but He's telling those people why they came to be under Him, why they were chosen.
-It certainly was not because of the greatness at all.
+Let us go back to Deuteronomy 7, that scripture we began a couple of different messages from.
+In verse 9 where God is telling those people, and of course the principle applies to you and me, but He is telling those people why they came to be under Him, why they were chosen.
+It certainly was not because of their greatness at all.

-Deuteronomy 7:9 Know therefore that the LORD your God, he is God, the faithful God, which keeps covenant and mercy with them that love him and keep his commandments to a thousand generations.
+Deuteronomy 7:9 Therefore know that the LORD your God, He is God, the faithful God who keeps covenant and mercy for a thousand generations with those who love Him and keep His commandments.

 It was God's faithfulness to His promise to Abraham that motivated what He did for the children of Israel in Egypt.

 You might recall, as I began this subject on faithfulness, I said that there are actually two subjects here.
 One is addressed indirectly, the other directly.
 The indirectly addressed subject is grace.
 The one addressed directly is God's faithfulness.
-Understand this—-grace is actually an aspect of God's providence, of His faithfulness.
+Understand this—grace is actually an aspect of God's providence, of His faithfulness.
 The providence of God exists because of His faithfulness.
-That's the bottom line as to why He provides.
+That is the bottom line as to why He provides.
 His grace then stems out of His providence and faithfulness.

 He supplies whatever is needed for carrying out His purpose in us.
 God's grace is a part, of course, of His character.
-It's an aspect of His faithful character and we have been called because God has been full of grace toward us—-we covered that in Romans 9.
-A very wonderful chapter in which Paul is covering essentially the same subject that is covered by Deuteronomy 7, in showing why we, Israelites and Gentiles together, are in the church.
+It is an aspect of His faithful character and we have been called because God has been full of grace toward us.
+We covered that in Romans 9, a very wonderful chapter in which Paul is covering essentially the same subject that is covered by Deuteronomy 7, in showing why we, Israelites and Gentiles together, are in the church.
 He uses that statement that he got out of Malachi: "Jacob have I loved and Esau have I hated."

 God has hated, as it were, your neighbor, but He has loved you.
 God has loved Israel, but God hated the neighboring nations of Israel.
-God only made a covenant with Israel, which was their greatest gift.
-It's our greatest gift too in that sense, because it starts us down the road to all the other things so that we come in contact with the blood of Jesus Christ, and all of the good things that open up as a result of the contact with God.
+God made a covenant only with Israel, which was their greatest gift.
+It is our greatest gift too in that sense, because it starts us down the road to all the other things so that we come in contact with the blood of Jesus Christ, and all of the good things that open up as a result of the contact with God.
 Without God's grace that would never occur.
-So what's He doing?
+So what is He doing?
 In His faithfulness to Abraham, He is supplying you with what you need for salvation.

-Let's go back to the book of Acts, in chapter 15 and in verse 18.
+Let us go back to the book of Acts.
 The one who is speaking here is James, Jesus' brother.
 He makes an astounding statement.

 Way back, far beyond what our minds are able to obtain, lost in ages and ages and ages past, God knew what He wanted to do.
 That is what James in alluding to.
 All that has been done since has been done because God is faithful to His purpose and to His plan.